-In Flash mode the LED current sources (LED1 and LED2) each provide 16 different current levels from typically 62.5 mA (total) to 2A (total) in steps of 62.5 mA.
+In Flash mode the LED current sources (LED1 and LED2) each provide 16 different current levels from typically 56.25 mA (total) to 1.8A (total) in steps of 56.25 mA.
 The Flash currents are adjusted via the Flash Brightness Register.
-Flash mode is activated by writing a (1, 1) to bits [1:0] of the Enable Register or by enabling the hardware flash input (STROBE) via bit [2] of Configuration Register 1, and then pulling the STROBE pin high (high polarity).
-Once the Flash sequence is activated the active current sources (LED1 and/or LED2) will ramp up to their programmed Flash current level by stepping through all Torch and Flash levels (32 μs/step) until the programmed current is reached.
+Flash mode is activated by writing a (1, 1) to bits [1:0] of the Enable Register or by enabling the hardware flash input (STROBE) via bit [2] of Configuration Register 1 and then pulling the STROBE pin high (high polarity).
+Once the Flash sequence is activated both current sinks (LED1 and LED2) will ramp up to their programmed Flash current level by stepping through all Torch and Flash levels $(32 \mu s/step)$ until the programmed current is reached.

-Bit [5] of the Enable Register (STROBE Level/Edge bit) determines how the Flash pulse terminates after STROBE goes high.
-With the Level/Edge bit = 1, the Flash current will only terminate when it reaches the end of the Flash Timeout period.
-With the Level/Edge bit = 0, Flash mode can be terminated by pulling STROBE low, programming bits [1:0] of the Enable Register with (0,0), or by allowing the Flash Timeout period to elapse.
-If the Level/Edge bit = 0 and STROBE is toggled before the end of the Flash Timeout period, the Timeout period will reset.
-Figure 25 and Figure 26 detail the Flash pulse termination for the different Level/Edge bit settings.
+Bit [5] of the Enable Register (STROBE Level/Edge bit) determines how the Flash pulse terminates.
+With the Level/Edge bit = 1 the Flash current will only terminate when it reaches the end of the Flash timeout period.
+With the Level/Edge bit = 0, Flash mode can be terminated by pulling STROBE low, programming bits [1:0] of the Enable Register with (0,0), or by allowing the Flash timeout period to elapse.
+If the Level/Edge bit = 0 and STROBE is toggled before the end of the Flash timeout period the timeout period will reset.
+Figure 2 and Figure 3 detail the Flash pulse termination for the different Level/Edge bit settings.

-Figure 25.
-LED Current for STROBE (Level Triggered, Enable Register Bit 5 = 0)
+Figure 2.
+LED Current for STROBE (Level Triggered, Enable Register Bit [5] = 0) STROBE Goes Low Before the End of the Programmed Timeout Duration

-Figure 26.
-LED Current for STROBE (Edge Triggered, Enable Register Bit 5 = 1)
+Figure 3.
+LED Current for STROBE (Edge Triggered, Enable Register Bit [5] = 1)

-After the Flash pulse terminates, either by a flash timeout, pulling STROBE low, or disabling it via the I^2C compatible interface, LED1 and LED2 turn completely off.
-This happens even when Torch is enabled via the I^2C compatible interface and the Flash pulse is turned on by toggling STROBE.
-After a Flash event ends, bits [1:0] of the Enable Register are automatically reset with (0, 0).
+After the Flash pulse terminates; either by a flash timeout, pulling STROBE low or disabling it via the IC-compatible interface, LED1 and LED2 turn completely off.
+This happens even when Torch is enabled via the IC-compatible interface, and the Flash pulse is turned on by toggling STROBE.
+After a Flash event ends, the EN1, EN0 bits (bits [1:0] of the Enable Register) are automatically reset with (0, 0).
 The exception occurs when the Privacy Terminate Bit is low (bit [3]) in the Privacy Register.
-In this case, the specific current source that is enabled for privacy mode will turn back on after the flash pulse.
+In this case, the specific current source that is enabled for privacy mode will turn back on after the flash pulse if Privacy mode had been enabled before the flash pulse.